 1. Year-Round Inspections

-If you notice mildew and mold on the deck regularly, you can clean it away and prevent it from causing further damage.
+If you notice mold and mildew on the deck regularly, you can clean it away and prevent it from causing structural damage.
 Using oxygen bleach to remove dirt, mold and mildew will keep the deck strong.
-Likewise, if you see any damage that has been incurred from daily wear and tear, repairing it before it becomes a magnet for rot will help with winter deck protection when the time comes around.
-It’s also a smart idea to remove debris, like leaves and airborne trash to keep your deck free of rot or standing water– it’s a simple solution to keep its beauty.
+Likewise, if you see any damage that has been incurred from daily wear and tear, repairing it before it becomes a magnet for rot will help with winter deck protection when the winter weather comes around.

 2. Keep Your Deck Clean